 Any party, or assigned claims agent, that disagrees with an action taken under these rules, except as described in section (1) of this rule, may request the director to conduct an administrative review of the action.
+To request administrative review, they must:

-- (a) To request administrative review, the party must: - (A) Mail or deliver a written request for review to the Workers' Compensation Division within 90 days of the contested action; and - (B) Specify, in the request, the reasons why the party disagrees with the proposed order or assessment. - (b) Requests mailed more than 90 days after the contested action may be considered if the director determines there was good cause for delay, or that substantial injustice may otherwise result.
+- (a) Mail or deliver a written request for review to the division within 90 days of the contested action.
+Requests mailed or delivered more than 90 days after the contested action may be considered if the director determines there was good cause for delay, or that substantial injustice may otherwise result; and - (b) Specify, in the request, the reasons why they disagree with the contested action.